zmej-serow/liteconfig/README.md

 ### Error handling:
 - Attempt to load nonexistent config file will raise `FileNotFoundError`.
 - Also may raise `PermissionError` if process does not have sufficient privileges to read or write file.
-- Access to nonexistent property (or section) will raise `AttributeError`.
+- If desired, access to nonexistent property (or section) will raise `AttributeError`.
 - If `input_data` is not list nor string nor path to config file, will raise `ValueError`.
 - Fail to decode `input_data` file will result in `UnicodeError`.